 This Sunday School lesson is based on the Temptation of Jesus in Matthew 4:1-11.
+You can use these lesson activities with Luke 4:1-11.
 The lesson plan below includes the complete teacher notes, craft ideas, worksheets, and coloring pages.
 It’s everything you need to teach kids about the Temptation of Christ.

 Sunday School Lesson on Matthew 4:1-11